jonathanbcarlson/addRem/README.md

 - [terminal-notifier](https://github.com/julienXX/terminal-notifier)
 - macOS
 ## Known issues
-- If you try to use environmental variables like $HOME when specifying the directory where reminders are stored, you first need to export the variable to use it in addRem.
+- If you try to use environmental variables like `$HOME` when specifying the directory where reminders are stored, you first need to export the variable to use it in addRem.
-- I've currently only added support for $HOME, which you can use by setting it to "remHome" and then exporting remHome
+- I've currently only added support for `$HOME`, which you can use by setting it to `remHome` and then exporting remHome
-  - For example you can add this to your .zshrc or .bashrc
+  - For example you can add this to your .bashrc or equivalent shell rc file
     ```bash
     remHome=$HOME
     export remHome